History Of Infinite Banking

 - Self-insurance, as explained in the original concept, is nearly always counterproductive.
 Some of the original marketing materials for this concept advocated people drop their automobile comprehensive and collision insurance coverage and “self-insure” through their whole life policy.
 Few policyholders have the skill, discipline, and dedicated capital to objectively manage these risks themselves.

 - While Nelson Nash's contributions to infinite banking are a net positive, he also made some very serious errors.
 Nash felt that a person's need for finance outstripped his need for insurance.
 Toward the end of Nelson Nash's life, Nash said, in an interview, that the word "insurance" made "Infinite Banking" harder to understand and that, "it’s really a personal monetary system with a death benefit thrown in on the side just for the heck of it.
 That would classify it better.”
-This is false.
-Life insurance is not a "monetary system".
-It's a financial product.
+His statements about one's need for finance are illuminating; however, life insurance is not a "monetary system".
+It's a financial product that is used to control and manage various types of financial risk (primarily the risk of death and all of its implications that reach far beyond having enough money for burial and final expenses).
 Ignoring or minimizing one component or aspect of the policy in favor of another is a tragic mistake.
 The death benefit is a necessary and fundamental component of whole life insurance.
 It serves an important function.
 And, that misunderstanding can eventually become very costly.

 - Not all mutual insurers are created equal.
 Some insurance carriers sell mediocre or subpar whole life policies.
+Some insurance carriers sell policies which make implementing Nash's ideas difficult.
 The life insurance business is like any other.
 A majority of the players are merely average.
 A small percentage are below average and a small percentage are above average.
-But, for some reason, I’ve seen a lot of the folks promoting infinite banking recommend mediocre or subpar policies from insurance carriers with a dubious track record.
+But, for some reason, I’ve seen a lot of the folks promoting infinite banking recommend mediocre or subpar policies from obscure, small, mutual insurance companies with a dubious track record.
 This is not a trivial matter.
-A mismanaged mutual life insurer runs the risk of being forced to demutualize, which hurts all policyholders, and stings pretty badly for anyone practicing infinite banking (observe what happened to policyholders during the demutualization of Ohio National).
-Another thing I see is the incessant promotion of indexed universal life instead of whole life insurance.
+A mismanaged mutual life insurer runs the risk of being forced to demutualize, which hurts all policyholders, and stings pretty badly for anyone practicing infinite banking (observe what happened to policyholders during the demutualization of Ohio National——many IBC policyholders were burned on that deal).
+Some insurance companies (even mutual carriers) sell very rigid whole life policies that make implementation of IBC very difficult or impossible.
+Another thing I see is the incessant promotion of indexed universal life insurance instead of whole life insurance.
 If you want to know my exhaustive thoughts on this type of policy, I've written extensively about universal life insurance, and indexed UL in particular, here, here, here, here, here, and here.

 - You have to commit to paying life insurance premiums, ideally for decades.
 And, positive returns on your cash value generally don’t materialize for at least 3-4 years, and sometimes for as long as 7 to 9 years.
 This is a very long-term financial strategy — a decades-long financial strategy.
 I don’t know why, but some folks can’t think that far ahead.
 And, for those folks, I recommend you stay away from whole life insurance.
 It’s only going to become an endless source of frustration for you.